 • The bill, please - La cuenta, por favor / El compte, si us plau

-• 🦐 Cambrils – The foodie capital of Costa Dorada, just 6km along the promenade (you can walk or cycle it).
-This gorgeous fishing port is famous for its Michelin-starred seafood restaurants and laid-back harbour vibes.
-Nine Blue Flag beaches and way more chilled than Salou.
+• Cambrils - The foodie capital of the Costa Dorada, just 6km along the promenade from Salou.
+A gorgeous fishing port famous for Michelin-starred seafood restaurants and nine Blue Flag beaches.
+Way more chilled than Salou.

-• 🌴 La Pineda – The peaceful, family-friendly option right next door.
-Safe, shallow beaches, Aquopolis water park, and a more relaxed pace of life.
-Perfect if you want easy access to PortAventura without the busier Salou strip.
+• La Pineda - Right next door to Salou with calmer, family-friendly beaches, Aquopolis water park and a more relaxed pace.
+Easy access to PortAventura without the busier strip.

 Need a holiday?
 Grab a last-minute deal and get yourself off for some sun, sand and sea.
 Adios!